SAITPublic/PIMLibrary/README.md

 ```

 # Note
-- Build in release mode if you want to install all Lib and Simulator to ROCM_PATH
+- Build in release mode if you want to install all Lib and Simulator to BUILD_TOOLS_PATH
 - Logs will be generated only in Debug mode in /tmp/ directory

 ## DLOG Generation